Chriz42/modsec_help/README.md

 - Whitelist HTTP Types
 - Whitelist ParamNames
 - simple regex for every param
+- only create SecRules for responsetypes != 4XX

 **Open features**
+- add real xml and json support
+	- atm only the single characters are added
 - make stuff configureable from propertiesFile
-- only accept log entries with 200 or 300 responsecodes?
 - read and print with input output files from cmd
-- Add propper logging
+- Add logging
-- write propper getting started with modsec learning mode guide
+- write  getting started with modsec learning mode guide
-- add automate testing with request to the ne locationmatches with docker
+- add automate testing with request to the  locationmatches with docker
 - Add nginx support:
 Problem LocationMatch is an apache directive.
 But Modsec can use something like this: